SachinBhardwaj1/SachinBhardwaj1/README.md

   - 💻 **Frontend Engineer** with expertise in **React, Angular, Next.js, JavaScript, TypeScript, and UI Design**.
   - 🎯 Passionate about crafting **high-performance and scalable web applications**.
-  - 📚 Currently exploring **AI, LLMs, System Design, and Cloud Solutions**.
+  - 📚 Currently exploring **AI, LLMs, System Design, and Cloud Architecture**.
   - 🏆 Love solving **LeetCode problems** and contributing to **open-source projects**.

 ---